jmuganga54/The-Modern-Javascript/02 Setting up Your Machine/README.md

 ## Summary

-In this section we have learned how to set up environment to be able to execute javascript code.
+In this section we have learned how to set up environment to be able to execute javascript code.We have learned how to use basic command on a terminal to be able to access different files and directories.